Gonzales County DWI Court Process

 1. Arraignment (First Appearance)

-- What to expect: At the arraignment, the judge will formally read the charges against you.
-This is your opportunity to understand the specific offenses you are accused of committing.
-The judge will also advise you of your rights, including the right to remain silent, the right to an attorney, and the right to a trial.
+• What to Expect: At the arraignment, the judge will formally read the charges against you.
+You will be advised of your legal rights, including your right to remain silent and your right to an attorney.

-- Getting a court-appointed attorney: If you cannot afford an attorney, you have the right to request a court-appointed attorney.
-The judge will assess your financial situation and determine if you qualify for legal representation at the state's expense.
-Be prepared to provide documentation of your income and expenses.
+• Getting a Court-Appointed Attorney: If you cannot afford to hire an attorney, you have the right to request a court-appointed attorney.
+The judge will assess your financial situation and determine whether you are eligible for legal representation at the state's expense.

 2. Pre-Trial Hearings